Find Affordable College Courses

 Santa Barbara, CA

-With a ranking of #10, Westmont College did quite well on this year’s best schools for business/managerial economics students working on their bachelor’s degree.
-Westmont is a small private not-for-profit school located in the suburb of Santa Barbara.
+Westmont College did quite well in this year’s ranking of the best places for business/managerial economics students to get a bachelor’s degree.
+It came in at #10 on the list.
+Westmont is a small private not-for-profit school located in the midsize suburb of Santa Barbara.

 The average amount in student loans that managerial economics majors at Westmont take out while working on their Bachelor's Degree is $21,409.